On eigenvalues of a high-dimensional spatial-sign covariance matrix: High-dimensional theory for eigenvalues of a sample SSCM

-The following theorem describes the convergence of the ESD $F^{\B_n}$ when the sample observations are from the population $\bx$ in \eqref{eds}.
+Our first result is concerned with the convergence of the ESD $F^{\B_n}$ of the sample SSCM $\B_n$.

-\begin{theorem} Suppose that Assumptions (a)-(b)-(c)-(d) hold.
+\begin{theorem} Suppose that Assumptions (a)-(c) hold.
 Then, almost surely, the empirical spectral distribution $F^{\B_n}$ converges weakly to a probability distribution $F^{c, H}$, whose Stieltjes transform $m=m(z)$ is the unique solution to the equation